This post may contain affiliate links.

 Tip: I have found that pots are more sturdy but still fold well with a double-thick layer of newspaper.
 One layer seems too flimsy, but more than two is hard to fold and keep in place.

-Align the top (open) end of your jar to one side of the newspaper strip.
-Holding the top of the newspaper onto the lid section of the jar to keep it secure, roll your newspaper strips around your jar until you get to the end.
+Align your jar’s top (open) end to one side of the newspaper strip.
+Holding the top of the newspaper onto the lid section of the jar to keep it secure, roll your newspaper strips around it until you reach the end.
 You should have about 2 inches of free rolled newspaper at the bottom.

 Step Three: Fold the Newspaper at the Bottom